anAwsomePerson/Word-Search/README.md

 # Word-Search
 It generates word search puzzles.
 It appears to usually work.

-Type words in in.txt and separate the words with line breaks.
-Run the thing, and then read out.txt.
+Type words in words.txt and separate the words with line breaks.
+Run the thing, and then read answer.txt and puzzle.txt.
 For example,

   silky
   poison
   bone
   mix

 outputs

-    qcymixw
-    snbxssp
-    bhnjmij
-    oyiceln
-    ncizckj
-    erwaiym
-    poisonh
+  pb
+   o   m
+   ni  i
+   e s x
+      o
+       n
+  silky

+and

+  pbbquqa
+  tohsimq
+  wnizfia
+  jeesnxn
+  niowods
+  jiflknc
+  silkysx